Fisker seeks rejection of Chinese suitor it blames for its bankruptcy

-A courtroom showdown is set for January 10 that will determine the future of the defunct car maker, which was launched with a controversial U.S. government loan.
+A courtroom showdown is set for Friday that will determine the future of the defunct car maker that was launched with a controversial U.S. government loan.
 U.S. Bankruptcy Court Judge Kevin Gross must decide if Fisker’s business will be put to open auction or sold to an affiliate of Richard Li as the company has proposed.

-The hearing was originally scheduled for Friday, but was postponed one week as a major snowstorm threatened to disrupt travel throughout the eastern United States.

 The company’s plans were thrown into doubt on Monday, when the official creditors’ committee proposed auctioning the business and presented an initial $24.725 million bid from the U.S. unit of Wanxiang Group, China’s top auto parts company.